playwright performer rabble-rouser

 S.P.
 Monahan is a New York-based performer, playwright, and would-be French Revolutionary (the cool kind, not the Les Miz kind).

 As an actor, S.P. has appeared regularly on the American stage since age 10, with a smattering of television appearances for good measure.
 Favorite roles from a nearly successful career as a child actor include Benny in A Stoop on Orchard Street, Edgar in Ragtime, and Jimmy the Newsboy in Charles Busch's Times Square Angel.
-Most recently, S.P. has been seen at Theater for the New City in the world-premiere of the solo musical DIVA: Live From Hell (music & lyrics by Alexander Sage Oyen, directed by Daniel Goldstein), at the Rattlestick Playwrights Theater in the Amoralists production of Ken Urban's Nibbler, and at Axis Theatre in the world-premiere production of Randy Sharp's The Vast Machine.
+Most recently, they've been seen at Theater for the New City in the world-premiere of the solo musical DIVA: Live From Hell (music & lyrics by Alexander Sage Oyen, directed by Daniel Goldstein), at the Rattlestick Playwrights Theater in the Amoralists production of Ken Urban's Nibbler, and at Axis Theatre in the world-premiere production of Randy Sharp's The Vast Machine.

 Other work in the theatre includes serving as Assistant Director to Michael Bush on the off-Broadway production of Jonathan Brielle's Himself & Nora at the Minetta Lane Theatre, serving as Assistant Director to Marc Palmieri on the world-premiere of his play The Groundling at Axis Theatre, and directing Croc Musical (a ten-minute musical) by RJ Vaillancourt at Theater for the New City.
+S.P. is also the Literary Manager of Less Than Rent Theatre.

 Alongside Sidney Myer, Charles Busch, and Peter Borzotta in Times Square Angel